Sylvia Nagginda Luswata: Personal life

 After living in the United States for 18 years, Sylvia returned to Uganda.
-In 1998 she became romantically involved with her long-time acquaintance Muwenda Mutebi II of Buganda.
+In 1998, she became romantically involved with her long-time acquaintance Muwenda Mutebi II of Buganda.
 Their engagement was announced on 14 February 1999.
-On 27 August of that year, she married the King at St. Paul's Cathedral on Namirembe Hill, becoming the first queen of Buganda in fifty years.
-On 4 July 2001 in London, the Queen delivered her first child, Princess Katrina Sarah Ssangalyambogo, which means "buffalo's horn".
-She is also step-mother to the King's other children.
+On 27 August of that year, she married Muwenda at St. Paul's Cathedral on Namirembe Hill, becoming the first queen of Buganda in fifty years.
+On 4 July 2001 in London, she delivered her first child, Princess Katrina Sarah Ssangalyambogo, whose name means "buffalo's horn".
+She is the step-mother to the King's other children.